 What I discovered really surprised me.

-Even with all of this information, however, no matter how great this oil supposedly was, there was no way I was going to give this to a younger family member without trying it first to see if it was safe.
+Even with all of this information, however, no matter how great this oil supposedly was, with all the touted health benefits, there was no way I was going to give this to a younger family member without trying it first to see if it was safe.
 On a personal note, too, I wanted to see if it there was anything to the claims of it helping anxiety.

 Speaking of safe, compared to other alternatives you might use CBD oil for, it is considered relatively safe with minimal side effects.
 From what I’ve read, the most common side effect most people have talked about is dry mouth.

 Honestly, I did not think it would do anything except make my pocketbook a lot lighter and maybe my mouth a little dry.

 I have to tell you, though, there is something to this stuff.

 USING CBD OIL

 I have been using it for several weeks now, at a low dose (250 mg), and have been blown away with the positive outcome, with no side effects at all.